 Students leaving our school are encouraged to pick up a withdrawal form from the school office, and have this form completed by the student, parent/guardian, principal, and each teacher as the student turns in all books and equipment to them.

 Upon withdrawal from school, a student may only reenroll pursuant to Policy 5303.
-Link to Board Policy 5303

 SCHOOL PROPERTY